-How Do I Make an Effective Complaint About Clinical Negligence?
+How Do I Make an Effective Complaint About Negligence Within the NHS?

 The National Health Service has a system to deal with patient complaints about their treatment and the first point of contact should be the NHS trust, health authority or general practitioner responsible for the treatment.
 This organisation is legally obliged to have a complaints system in place and to investigate your complaint promptly and objectively.
 Complaints must be made with six months of the incident occurring or within six months of its effect becoming apparent, as long as this is not later than 12 months after the incident.